kaepr/kaepr.github.io/content/posts/setup-clojure-with-graalvm-for-native-image.md

 ---
-date: '2024-12-18T22:07:00+05:30'
+date: "2024-12-18"
 draft: false
 title: 'Setup Clojure with GraalVM for Native Image'
-tags: [clojure, graalvm]
+tags: ["clojure", "graalvm"]
+showTags: true
 description: "Setup Clojure, GraalVM for generating native images.
-Also add Flowstorm for debugging."
+Extra setup I do for developing clojure applications locally."
+summary: "Setup Clojure, GraalVM for generating native images.
+Extra setup I do for developing clojure applications locally."
+hidePagination: true
+toc: true
+readTime: true
+autonumber: true
 ---

-This post will detail the steps to setup Clojure and GraalVM to generate native executables.
+This post will detail the steps to setup Clojure and GraalVM to generate native executable.
 I used a similar approach when creating my project [cljcc](https://github.com/kaepr/cljcc).
 It has a few extra steps on on top of generating a native image, but this post will have just the minimum things required to build uberjar and generating image.

 ## Requirements